thpongue/rockpaperscissors/docs/artifacts.md

 		- isWinner, isNoResult, isDraw could be a single value - this has become complicated
 	- [] tech debt
 		- back end testing is only covered by e2e tests
+		- e2e tests should include testing for the recently fixed bug: have 2 players, both select RP or S, refresh the first player and the cookie hasn't stored the value